plestrada/news_and_names_network/README.md

 ## Overview

-This repository contains data, images, and Jupyter notebooks related to the paper "Wrappler Wrapped: Temporal Variation in Network Metrics of Articles and Entities."
+This repository contains data, images, and Jupyter notebooks related to the paper "Rappler Wrapped: Temporal Variation in Network Metrics of Articles and Entities."
 The contents of this repository are organized to facilitate analysis in the field of network science.

 ## Notebooks